Food safety inspections

 What to expect with an inspection

-• At the end we'll talk through the visit.
+At the end we'll talk through the visit.
 We'll explain what was good and what wasn't.
-For things that need to be put right we'll discuss a time limit to get the work done .
+For things that need to be put right we'll discuss a time limit to get the improvements done.
+We'll leave you a report or post/email it to you later.

 All unsatisfactory results are investigated and, where necessary, action is taken to prevent risks to health.

-• Give you a report with things to do that are required by law.
+- giving you a report with things to do that are required by law

-• Serve you with a Hygiene Improvement Notice - this is a legal notice which tells you what's wrong, how to put it right and by when.
+- serving you with a hygiene improvement notice - this is a legal notice which tells you what's wrong, how to put it right and by when

-Find out more about food law inspections and your business from The Food Standards Agency (FSA).
+You can find out more about food law inspections on the Food Standards Agency (FSA) website.

 National food incidents